fornerod-quentin/hydroelectric-power-plant-simulation/README.md

-#Description
+# Description
 This project has been developped by four students of the HEIG-VD in Switzerland.
 - Fornerod Quentin : Software and graphic interface
 - Hugi Samuel : Research and software
 - Rodriguez Michaël : Research and modelling
-- VIeux Adriano : Research and group coordination
+- Vieux Adriano : Research and group coordination

-#Sources
+# Sources

 Sources images barrage :
 https://www.edf.fr/sites/default/files/mediatheque/barrage_picto1.png